If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Difficulty: Beginner

-What You’ll Need
+What You Will Need

-• Recycle bin
+• Recycle bin and trash bags

-• Pens and labels or a label maker
+• Pens and a label maker

-• Hanging File Folders
+• Hanging file folders

-• Fireproof box (optional)
+• Fireproof box (recommended for vital records)

-• Inbox tray (optional)
+• Desktop inbox tray

-1. Gather All Of Your Documents
+1. Gather All Your Documents

 Messy workplace with stack of old papers

-2. Separate Your Documents Into 5 Categories
+2. Separate Documents Into 5 Categories

 Woman searching through documents on the home office table